woodlyer/gostExample/ReadMe.md

 Suppose you are running SS(shadowsocks) or v2ray on 8388, on the client side, the gost tunnel works on 127.0.0.1:8083 links to SS or V2ray on your server.
 You should modified the server_ip to your own domain name or ip address.
 Gost supports many protocol.
 Such as quic, kcp, wss, tls etc. You may change the protocal to the one you need.
+ *** caution ***
+In the example, I write "tcp://127.0.0.1:8083",  gost only serve for this PC.
+If you want to serve for other PC,  you should write "tcp://:8083" .

 - kcp tunnel
-I recommend you use kcp to speed up and secure.
-kcp protocal is based on udp.
+I recommend you use kcp. kcp protocal is based on udp.
 kcp can speed up your connection and keep your connection secure.

 ```